pzgz/bootstrap-daterangepicker/README.md

 `cancelClass`: (string) CSS class string that will be added to the cancel button

+`clearClass`: (string) CSS class string that will be added to the clear button

 `format`: (string) Date/time format string used by moment when parsing or displaying the selected dates

 `separator`: (string) Separator string to display between the start and end date when populating a text input the picker is attached to

 `locale`: (object) Allows you to provide localized strings for buttons and labels, and the first day of week for the calendars

+`nullable`: (boolean) Default to false, indicates if the range picker is nullable or not, if it's nullable, the clear button will be appeared.
+Click at the clear button will clear the current selection, the callback function will be called with two null arguments

 ## License